lbryio/lbry.tech/documents/resources/uri.md

-//this doc has been moved to lbry.tech repo, will clean up later.
 # URI

 ## Regex

-If you are a robot and prefer regexes to English, here's the full regex for lbry:// URIs:
+If you are a robot and prefer regexes to English, here's the full regex for `lbry://` URIs:

 ```
 (?P<uri>